 Hot Sausage Sandwich

 Others include, of course, the famous ‘full English’ or ‘full Irish’ breakfast, both of which contain ‘bangers’, or sausages as one of the vital ingredients.
-Another quicker and cheaper breakfast option is the hot sausage sandwich.
+The bacon sarnie is also another favourite of ours.

 Sausage sandwiches can often be purchased in diners, motorway stops and even stalls along the side of the road together with bacon sarnies (sandwiches) in addition to other wonderful delights.
-They are truly delicious.

 The great thing about a sausage sandwich is that you can virtually add whatever you like to it; caramelized onions, peppers, tomatoes, whatever suits you.

 In fact, in Ireland, they have something called a breakfast roll which I discovered when we first moved here.
-This contains of a baguette or sub which contains a filling of a full Irish !!
+This has to be seen to be believed.
+It consists of a baguette or sub which contains a filling of a full Irish breakfast !!
 Sausages, bacon, black or white pudding, mushrooms, tomatoes, and even baked beans!
-It has to be seen to be believed.

-If you do add anything, it is just another thing that can fall out of the sandwich while you are eating it (and believe me you should try and eat a breakfast roll without dropping something)!
+If you do add anything other than the sausage, it is just another thing that can fall out of the sandwich while you are eating it (and believe me you should try and eat a breakfast roll without dropping something-impossible!).